Traditional Italian Pandoro Recipe

 Every house and every room in each house is different in terms of humidity, heat, and other fundamental elements that impact a well-done cake like this.

 Therefore, it is reasonable to consider that the final result may differ from what you expected, especially if it is the first time you make the pandoro cake.

 Shopping List To Make Pandoro Christmas Cake At Home

 Pandoro Mold: the only way to get a perfectly shaped pandoro Christmas cake.
 Check it on Amazon;

 Hand Mixer: mixing your dough with a hand mixer makes everything easier.
-There are so many hand mixers out there, that picking one is almost impossible.
+There are so many hand mixers out there that picking one is almost impossible.
 A classic Kitchen Aid is always a good choice.
-If you’re looking for the best stand mixers, have a look at our recommendations.
+If you’re looking for the best stand mixers, look at our recommendations.

 Flour: If you’re looking for unbleached all-purpose flour, we always recommend using Bob’s Red Mill Organic Unbleached.